 IEM is able to receive overseas gifts for capital projects, and SPBC gives to IEM from our Missions Budget.
-This years gift we contributed to the extension at the Outreach Training Institute (OTI) Dining Hall, through Friends of IEM UK, a charity which John Lancaster chaired until his passing in February 2023.
+With a recent gift we contributed to the extension at the Outreach Training Institute (OTI) Dining Hall, through Friends of IEM UK, a charity which John Lancaster chaired until his passing in February 2023.
 John has visited IEM many times since 1996, to see the work first-hand.
-He made another visit in October 2017 and went to a number of IEM mission fields, including the national convention at Dimapur, Nagaland.
+He made another visit in October 2019 and went to a number of IEM mission fields, including the 50th national convention at Vadodara in Gujarat.
 IEM celebrated its Golden Jubilee in 2015 - 50 years of mission service!
-John hopes to make another visit following the reopening of world travel after the pandemic.
+John had hoped to make another visit following the reopening of world travel after the pandemic.
 This was spoken of often but unfortunately prevented by his declining health.
 Go to Mission India to see accounts of John's visits in 2019.
 Or if you are on Facebook take a look at John's Adventures in India for the stories from John's visits and some final words from family and friends.

-A new mission partner for 2015 was Smile International.
+A new mission partner in 2015 was Smile International.
 Kathryn Stark used part of her gap year as a member of a mission trip to Uganda.
 We were able to keep in touch with Kathryn through her blog, and it was exciting to get regular news of her activities.
-Follow this link to read Kathryns Blog.

 We express our involvement with the Baptist family through our support of Home Missions.
 HM exists to help new churches and less well-off churches with funding for buildings, and to help pay for a Minister.
 It also funds our HQ at Didcot, and our Regional Ministers.
 BUHM helps us to realise that we are not alone - we're part of a big family..........!